 Individuals with a Bachelor’s degree in any major, with a background in mathematics and statistics, are encouraged to apply.
 The program requires 31 credits passing a written Masters in Biostatistics Exam on both theoretical and applied aspects of biostatistics.
 Qualified full-time students are expected to complete this program in three to four semesters.

-- In order to be considered for a possible switch to the Ph.D. program or for financial support, a M.S. in Biostatistics student must first clear Masters in Biostatistics Exam and then pass both parts of the Ph.D.
+Notes: In order to be considered for a possible switch to the Ph.D.
+Qualifying Exam or for financial support, an M.S. in Biostatistics student must first pass both parts of the Ph.D.
 Qualifying Exam at Ph.D. level.
-For international students, in order to be considered for financial support, passing UConn’s English Speak Test is mandatory.
+For international students, in order to be considered for financial support, passing UCONN’s English Speak Test is mandatory.

 Structure of the Program: